One-Zee/nodejs-rabbitmq-example/README.md

 http://localhost:15672

-See in hello queue for a messages....
+See in hello queue for a messages
+In Receiver console you will see the messages sent by sender.